muehmar/gradle-openapi-schema/doc/090_parameters.md

 ## Parameters

+NOTE: This feature is deprecated and will be removed in the next major version 4.x.

 The OpenAPI supports parameters in the `#/components/parameters` section.
 The plugin will generate for each parameter a class which contains the constraints of the parameter.
 For example the specification

 ```
 components: